New Special Education Teachers

 Here is how it works:

-- You will be assigned a special educator mentor from MACM who may or may not be in your school or district.
+- You will be assigned a special educator mentor, who may or may not be in your school or district.
 You will have the same mentor for the entire year.

-- If s/he is NOT teaching in your district, or nearby, you and your mentor may stay in contact by phone, by text, video chat, email- you can work this out together.
+- If your mentor does NOT teach in your district, you and your mentor may stay in contact by phone, by text, video chat, email—you can work this out together.

-- For those whose mentors do not teach in the same district as you, your school will assign a veteran teacher to be your formal mentor for district activities.
-This person will conduct the required formal observations and orient you to your district’s norms and procedures.
-Your MACM mentor will help you will all your special education-related support needs.
-The MACM mentor will observe you informally to get a sense of your teaching style and to help you problem-solve around particular issues or needs.
+- Your school will assign a veteran teacher to be your district mentor.
+This person will conduct the required observations and orient you to your district’s norms and procedures.
+Your MACM mentor will help you will all special education-related support needs.
+The MACM mentor may observe you informally to get a sense of your teaching style and to help you problem-solve around particular issues or needs.
 You can ask your MACM mentor to observe you when you need help figuring out new strategies!